By: Ori Idan, Helicon books CEO

 Recently I have been reading more and more people saying that there is no need for EPUB3 since we have HTML5.
 HTML5 have the option to be read offline so it seems EPUB is yet another standard and thus there is no need for yet another standard.

-In this short article I am going to explain why EPUB3 is not yet another standard and why it is important for digital books and is in no way a competition to HTML5
+In this short article I am going to explain why EPUB3 is not yet another standard, why it is important for digital books, and why it is not compete but complete HTML5.

 Before I can explain why there is no contradiction between EPUB3 and HTML5 let's review briefly what is HTML5 and EPUB3